-Tree Campus USA policies and procedures will be communicated to UNMC faculty and staff via a company-wide email from the LiveGreen campus sustainability initiative.
-LiveGreen will continue to update the campus community on items of importance related to trees throughout the year via emails and articles in the "UNMC Today," the electronic campus newspaper that is published Monday - Friday and sent to the entire campus community.
-This will also be the mechanism for communicating information about our past and future Arbor Day observances and earth day celebrations.
-The Campus Tree Care Plan is located on the UNMC website under the LiveGreen page http://livegreennebraska.com/programs-initiatives/tree-campus-usa/
+Tree Campus USA policies and procedures will be communicated to UNMC faculty, staff and students via online article, in the "UNMC Today," the electronic campus newspaper that is published Monday - Friday and sent to the entire campus community via daily email.
+This article will also be published in "Nebraska Medicine NOW," the electronic campus newspaper for Nebraska Medicine, UNMC's clinical partner.
+These articles will be republished for the public on the LiveGreen website and Facebook Page.
+LiveGreen will continue to update the campus community on items of importance related to trees throughout the year via emails and online articles.
+This will also be the mechanism for communicating information about our past and future Arbor Day observances and Earth Day celebrations.

-Tree Campus USA
+The Campus Tree Care Plan is located on the UNMC website under the LiveGreen page http://livegreennebraska.com/programs-initiatives/tree-campus-usa/ plan an Arbor Day observance as part of completing the Tree Campus USA application for the following year.

-In 2013 UNMC applied for and was granted Tree Campus USA designation from the Arbor Day Foundation.
+In 2013 UNMC applied for, and for the first time, was granted Tree Campus USA designation from the Arbor Day Foundation.

-Each year, an internal committee made of faculty, students, staff, Grounds, and community members and a certified arborist review the campus tree plan, set goals, track expenditures, complete and Student Service Learning Project, and plan an Arbor Day observance as part of completing the Tree Campus USA application for the following year.
+Each year, an internal committee made of faculty, students, staff, Grounds, and community members and a certified arborist review the campus tree plan, set goals, track expenditures, complete and Student Service Learning Project, and